retroxsky06/Pewlett-Hackard-Analysis/README.md

 #### Result Findings
 - A total of 90,398 employees are near or at retirment age.
-- The most impacted positions are "Senior Engineer" and "Senior Staff"
+- The most impacted positions are "Senior Engineer" and "Senior Staff."
-- 1,549 people eligible to retire and positions to fill
+- Two managers are near or at retirement age, which is significant as there are only a total of nine current managers.
+- 1,549 employees who were born between January 1, 1965 to December 31, 1965 are eligible to participate as mentors in the mentorship program.

 ## Summary